tsuru/tsuru/docs/using/tsuru.yaml.rst

 never be unresponsive.
 You can configure the maximum time to wait for the application to respond with the ``docker:healthcheck:max-time`` config.

-Health checks may also be used by the application router and by kubernetes, so you must ensure that the check is consistent to prevent units from being temporarily removed from the router.
+Health checks may also be used by kubernetes, so you must ensure that the check is consistent to prevent units from being temporarily removed from the router.